istepaniuk/waste/README.md

 A launch.sh script that launches N simulation sessions in the background is provided.

 Be aware that a system wide limitation for process forking may be in place in your system.
 It is generally set in /etc/security/limits.conf, refered as nprocs.
 Your mileage may vary.

+I would like to thank Carlos Blé (@carlosble) for his infinite patience while debugging together our web application.
+It had a difficult to reproduce transaction concurrence problem and this script helped us spotting it.